g e n u i n e i d e a s

 • Basting is the secret to a moist bird.
 Completely false.
 While the pan juices may add a rich sheen and color to the bird skin (like spraying apple juice on ribs), most of the moisture simply drips off the skin.

 • Cooking with breast side "down" for half the time bastes the meat and adds juices.
-Well, not really.
+Well, only partly.
 As the meat cooks and muscles relax and proteins unravel, juices are expelled from the interior.
 Basting cannot push these juices back in.
 But, the continual flow of extra liquid (compared to occasional basting) does slightly evaporatively cool the breast compared to legs simply dangling in the air.
-That slows down the white meat cooking speed, allowing the breast to reach 155F at the same time the dark meat reaches 170F.
+That slows down the white meat's cooking speed, allowing the breast to reach 155F at the same time the dark meat reaches 180F.
 So its not overcooked and dry.
 More importantly, the temperature an inch or two above the water pan is 50F to 100F lower than the oven temperature, again slowing the breast meat's cooking rate.
 See this article for more details.

 • Brining adds moisture to the meat.
 Actually, very little useful water is absorbed during brining.
+The absorbed water mostly evaporates by the time the meat is ready, at least if your cook takes an hour or more.
 Mostly, the salt is adding flavor.
-But, salt also helps the meat retain its existing supply of moisture, so if you don't overcook, the bird is juicier.
+But, salt also helps the meat retain its existing supply of moisture, so if you slightly overcook, the bird is juicier.
 For this reason, dry brining works just as well as wet brining.
 Injecting salt is even better.

 • Oven bagged turkeys are always pale and unappetizing.
 Not my favorite cooking technique, but infra-red radiation from the cooking elements will pass through the bag, and slowly brown the bird.
-Not as quickly as unbagged, but still effective.
+Not as efficiently as unbagged, but still effective.
+In a closed bag, the meat is steamed into tenderness.